Advertisement

 • Perfect for meal prep — lasts all week in a jar

-• Great for family dinners — even picky eaters love it
+• Great for family dinners — Family-friendly and picky-eater approved

 A glass mason jar filled with olive oil, herbs, and spices sits on a wooden cutting board—essential ingredients for a simple vinaigrette.
 Nearby, a garlic bulb, metal spoon with mustard residue, and scattered spices evoke a rustic cooking scene.